Felster/R-O-A-D/README.md

-# R-O-A-D
+# R    O    A    D

-A simple Javascript game made without libraries
+A simple JavaScript game made in the early 2010's without any libraries.
+Knock enemies into barriers without crashing.